wbabik/Practical_Computing_Gentle_Intro/Class_05_Linux_shell_II/Class_5.md

 #### Exercise 5

 Write script `script4.sh` and save it in your home directory.
-Within the script define variable `n` and assign to it an integer from the range 1 to 20.
+Within the script define variable `n` and assign to it any integer from the range 1 to 20 (you decide which one you choose).
 Script should:

 1. Print number `n` in terminal.
 2. Print in terminal `n` first nucleotides from each of `n` lines at the end of the file `KT183271.fasta` which is in directory `hiv`. **Tip1**: use pipe. **Tip2** `-c` option of `cut` may be useful.